Rayat-Bahra-Professioal-University/DSA_RBPU_Hackathon2025-btech-aale/README.md

 - *they can share live location of the area with issues.*
 - *they can track the procedure of the issue resolving.*
 - *Admins can update the status of issues (resolved , in-progress , accept/reject).*
+- *RESPONSIVE DESIGN FOR MOBILE AND PC.*
+- *10 language support for AI chat bot.*

 ### *FEATURES FOR CITIZENS:*